Urnula craterium: Similar species

+Urnula padeniana, as well as most Plectania and Pseudoplectania species, are similar but are usually a more solid black and not crusty.
+The cup fungus Plectania melastoma is smaller and the cup not as deep.
+Bulgaria inquinans has a very shallow cup and Pseudosarcosoma latahense lacks the gelatinous interior.

 Ecology, habitat and distribution

 Urnula craterium grows singly or clustered together, usually attached to sticks and branches (especially oak) that are partially buried in the ground.
 The teleomorph state is saprobic, and decomposes hardwood; the anamorph state is parasitic, and causes a canker of various hardwoods, including oaks, hickories, basswood and beech.
 It is often found in deciduous forests, although it is sometimes inconspicuous due to its dark color, and because it may be partially covered with leaf litter.
 One of the first fleshy fungi to appear from March to May, U. craterium has been dubbed a "harbinger of spring", and is sometimes encountered under melting snow.